justin-hackin/light-swirl-experiment-threejs/README.md

-# light-swirl-experiment-threejs
+# vite-react-ts-starter
-Created with CodeSandbox
+Vitejs starter using React &amp; Typescript.

+Styling done with TailwindCSS (using JIT mode).

+Testing done with Jest.